 Students can be encouraged to move forward through deeper questions.
-For example:

-What did I do?
+For example: What did I do?
 Could become:

-- Why did I make this particular choice? - How did this experience reflect my personal ideas and values? - In what ways am I being challenged to think differently about others and myself? - How did I feel?
+- Why did I make this particular choice? - How did this experience reflect my ideas and values? - In what ways am I being challenged to think differently about myself and others? - How did I feel?
 Could become: - How did I feel about the challenges? - What happened that prompted particular feelings? - What choices might have resulted in different feelings and outcomes?